nushankodikara/nushankodikara.com/content/en/blog/Lets-Create-A-Free-VPS-Server.md

 The process of creating a free VPS server is very simple.
 Some people overcomplicate the process and the ones who follow them will get frustrated.
 Let's see how we can create a free VPS server in just a few steps, without complicating the process.
 If you got any issues while following the steps, please feel free to contact me through [Telegram](https://t.me/+FtAyOh8JBWg4OGU1).

-## Step 1: Creating And Account On VPS Provider
+## Step 1: Creating An Account On VPS Provider

 Today in this guide, we're using a site called [Hax.co.id](https://hax.co.id/).
 It's a site that provides free VPS servers.
 Unfortunately, this site doesn't provide any premium servers, in-case you needed to upgrade.
 So, if you need to create a premium server, you can use [DigitalOcean](https://www.digitalocean.com/).
 Follow along the steps below to create an account on the site.